tglane/socketwrapper/README.md

     ```

 ## Utility Functions:
+>#include "socketwrapper/utility.hpp"

+All of the following functions live in the namespace `net`

 - Run the asynchronous context:
     This function blocks until the asynchronous context runs out of registered callbacks.
     ```cpp